SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 In order for your tests to pass, you need to implement both the application code (the code in your application you are testing) and the automation code (binding the test scenario to the automation interface).
 This involves the following steps, which are covered in this section:

-1. Reference the assembly or project containing the interface you want to bind the automation to (including APIs, controllers, UI automation tools etc.).
+1. Reference the assembly or project containing the interface you want to bind the automation to (including APIs, controllers, UI automation tools, etc.).
 2. Extend the step definition skeleton with the automation code.
 3. Implement the missing application code.
 4. Verify that the scenario passes the test.

 ### Adding a Calculator Class

 The application code that implements the actual functions performed by the calculator should be defined in a separate project from your specification project.
-This project should include a class for the calculator and expose methods for initialising the calculator and performing the addition:
+This project should include a class for the calculator and expose methods for initializing the calculator and performing the addition:

 1. Right-click on your solution in the Solution Explorer and select **Add | Project** from the context menu.
 Choose to add a new class library and give your project a name (e.g. “Example”).
 2. Right-click on the .cs file in the new project and rename it (e.g. “Calculator.cs”), and choose to rename all references.